Mahmoud-keno/security-toolkit/README.md

 ## ✨ Features

 ### 📚 Explanation Mode (NEW!)
-*   **Visual Learning**: High-quality schematic diagrams for every algorithm (RSA, DES, S-DES, MD5, SHA-1, DSS, Diffie-Hellman).
+*   **Visual Learning**: High-quality schematic diagrams for every algorithm (RSA, DES, S-DES, MD5, SHA-1, DSS, Diffie-Hellman, JWT).
 *   **Split View Layout**: Explanations on the left, diagrams on the right for easy reading.
 *   **Comprehensive Summaries**: Detailed text breaking down the history and mechanics of each method.